Graham · Arrochar & Trossachs

 Beinn a' Mhanaich — common questions

-- Beinn a' Mhanaich is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 581m of ascent and takes most walkers 3-6 hours.
-Terrain: Cropped Luss-style turf above 350m gives quick walking.
+- Beinn a' Mhanaich carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 13km, 581m of ascent and a 3-6 hour day on the standard route.
+Underfoot: Cropped Luss-style turf above 350m gives quick walking.

 - Where do I park for Beinn a' Mhanaich?